Welcome to The Shining Lamp

 So what can we do about them?

-How can we learn about and remove the barriers that prevent us from building a Diverse, Vibrant, Inclusive, Accessible Community?
+How can we learn about and remove barriers that prevent us from building Diverse, Vibrant, Inclusive, Accessible Communities?

 Let's find out together!